All Episodes

 And they're shocked today.

-If Republicans don't win in 18, it's because what?
+If Republicans don't win in 18, it's because, what, they didn't keep their promise to repeal and replace?

-It's because they they barely can get a tax reform bill done.
+It's because they barely can get a tax reform bill done.

 They're so afraid of class warfare rhetoric of the left that they actually are raising taxes on the wealthy and abandoning conservative supply side, Reagan economics.